Vizitest/vtdocs/Writerside/topics/training/ecp/simple-static-method.md

 ### Test Code
 1. [Generate the test code](codegen.md) by pressing the **Generate Code** button.
 Make sure the test framework to the left of the button is set first.
 2. [Run the test](run-test.md).
+Open the newly generated test code file in your IDE.
+The Path was indicated when you pressed the **Generate Code** button.
+3. Run the test in your IDE.
-The test runner should show your test passing.
+4. The test runner should show your test passing.
 If it fails, then you should check your configuration and Input/Output values in the Test Cases.